stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="success">The Discovery document for **itsme(r) ** service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>

-Format and content of this document is defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)
+Fields  name and meaning of this document is defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)

 # Authenticating the User